-We provide two healthy snacks per day and we follow the recommendations of Canada's Food Guide.
+We ask that parents provide two healthy snacks per day while following the recommendations of Canada's Food Guide.

 Security

 All our ELCs have controlled entry systems.
 At our Tremplin centres and in our Summer Camps, parents must sign a register when entering or leaving with a child.
 A new person who comes to pick up the child must present identification.